slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Outliers inspire envy.
 Once they stop talking to you, they start talking about you.
 Intelligence, wealth, ambition, fame, luck, beauty, health, freedom and a mix of them (lifestyle) are the main triggers.

 > *"Great spirits have always found violent opposition from mediocrities.
-The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence."
+The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence." (...)
+"If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut."
 -- Albert Einstein*

 > *"Remember if people talk behind your back, it only means you are two steps ahead."
 -- Fannie Flagg*

 > *"They called her witch because she knew how to heal herself."
--- Te’ V. Smith (Here we are, reflections of a God gone mad)*
+-- Te’ V. Smith*

-> *"Think as you like but behave like others."
+> *"Think as you like but behave like others." (...)
-’Never appear too perfect."
+"Never appear too perfect."
--- Robert Greene (38th and 46th laws of power)*
+-- Robert Greene*

-> *"If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut."
--- Albert Einstein*

 > *"Success makes so many people hate you.
 I wish it wasn’t that way.
 It would be wonderful to enjoy success without seeing envy in the eyes of those around you."
 -- Marilyn Monroe*